Jyothismariyaa/glowmart-heroui/README.md

 - The transition was smooth and maintained all project requirements
 - All HeroUI components and design principles were preserved
 - The project successfully demonstrates the flexibility of HeroUI's ecosystem
+- Admin dashboard is accessible at `/admin` route with secure authentication

+## 🔐 Admin Dashboard

+The project includes a comprehensive admin dashboard accessible at `/admin` route:

+To access the admin dashboard:
+1. Visit the application
+2. Navigate to `/admin` route

 ## 🤝 Contributing